 I am convinced I have a curse on me.
 So convinced that I bought myself a ring from Greece that was supposed to protect/rid me of any and all curses but now I am convinced that it is just a ring of LIES.

 Anyway… Vis; the Island had looked forward to most while sailing Croatia, but it seemed like the weather was back out to get us with a huge storm sweeping in just as we arrived.
-This storm cancelled everything from our plans to hire convertibles, fancy dinner in a castle and our one and only chance to party in said castle.
+This storm canceled everything from our plans to hire convertibles, fancy dinner in a castle, and our one and only chance to party in the said castle.

 Despite all of the cancellations, we did get a quick break in the rain to explore some of the Mamma Mia 2 shooting locations and more importantly, find my daily donut and gelato.

 With dinner still on the fence, our tour guide had been on the phone all day trying everything he could to lock something special in for us.
 I am very happy to say he did, not only one but two!